MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 To obtain a new MAK, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/Licensing/existing-customer/activation-centers).
 After you obtain the new MAK, try installing and activating Windows again.

-### 0xC004C008 The activation server determined that the specified product key could not be used
+### 0xC004C008 The activation server determined that the specified product key couldn't be used

 <!--Missing intro-->